Musikandagt

 Performers: Poul Høxbro, flutes & Ellen Hillingsøe, narration

-Tickets 100dkk (Through the Kanalhuset website)
+Tickets 100dkk (Through the Kanalhuset website).
+Text in english.
+Facebook.
+Kanalhuset Menu.

 Talentakademiet – Making New Friends